JUPITER LANDING VEHICLE

 (Iron Man I#116 (fb) - BTS) - The JLV was developed by Stark International on a multi-million dollar contract for NASA.
 At some point, Tony Stark told his then-lover Whitney Frost about the project.

-(Iron Man I#116) – When Madame Masque betrayed Stark’s trust, she activated the rebuilt JLV and sent it against Iron Man.
-Climbing into the cockpit, she took control of the vehicle, seized him with one of the magna-grips, and fired the laser borer at him.
+(Iron Man I#116) - When Madame Masque betrayed Stark's trust, she activated the rebuilt JLV and sent it against Iron Man.
+Climbing into the cockpit, she took control of the vehicle, seized the hero with one of the magna-grips, and fired the laser borer at him.
 But Iron Man broke free and hurled a piece of wreckage at the JLV, causing it to crash into a wall.
-Iron Man pulled Madame Masque from the cockpit, but with no operator at the controls, the JLV began to run amok.
+Iron Man pulled Madame Masque from the cockpit, but with no operator at its controls, the JLV began to run amok.
 As it headed towards a group of SI security guards, Iron Man was forced to overturn the vehicle.

-(Iron Man I#142 (fb) - BTS) – Following its destruction, the JLV was rebuilt by a team of SI technicians that included Scott Lang.
+(Iron Man I#142 (fb) - BTS) - Following its destruction, the JLV was rebuilt again by a team of SI technicians that included Scott Lang.

-(Iron Man I#142) – While touring his plant, Stark stopped by the hanger-like annex where the JLV’s reconstruction was being completed.
+(Iron Man I#142) - While touring his plant, Stark stopped by the hanger-like annex where the JLV's reconstruction was being completed.
 Lang assured Stark that the JLV would be ready for its final tests scheduled the next day.
-After climbing into the cockpit to check on thework, Stark congratulated Lang and his team for a job well done.
-Lang jokingly requested for Stark to keep Iron Man away from the JLV (“I’d hate to have to put this sucker back together again!” ), but Stark told him that it would be shipped straight to NASA right after the test run.
+After climbing into the cockpit to check on the work, Stark congratulated Lang and his team for a job well done.
+Lang jokingly requested for Stark to keep Iron Man away from the JLV ("I'd hate to have to put this sucker back together again!" ), but Stark told him that it would be shipped straight to NASA right after the test run.

 Responding to an emergency alarm, Stark returned in his armor to face Trudeau in the JLV.
-Trudeau trapped Iron Man in the magna-grips and used the sonic disruptor on him, but it proved useless against the refractory coating of Iron Man’s armor.
+Trudeau trapped Iron Man in the magna-grips and used the sonic disruptor on him, but it proved ineffective against the refractory coating of Iron Man's armor.
 Punching the JLV from its treads and into a wall, Iron Man was once again forced to destroy the vehicle to end its rampage.

 (Iron Man I#145) - A projected image of the JLV was seen as part of the SI exhibit at the 24th Annual Conclave of Electronics Engineers and Innovators held at the Park Sheraton Hotel in Dallas, Texas -- this exhibit was later destroyed by the Raiders.